 A diagnostic system continually monitors the readiness of the seatbelt pretensioner while the vehicle is being driven.
 The seatbelt pretensioners share the control module with the SRS airbag system.
 Therefore, if any malfunction occurs in a seatbelt pretensioner, the SRS airbag system warning light will illuminate.
-The SRS airbag system warning light will show normal system operation by lighting for approximately 6 seconds when the ignition switch is turned to the "ON" position.
+For details, refer to "SRS airbag system monitors" @1-57.